takegue/bqmake/README.md

 # bqmake

-BigQuery Data Build Tool like `make`
+BigQuery Powered Data Build Tool like `make`.
-`bqmake` provides some utilities for update
+`bqmake` provides some utilities for maintaining up-to-date tables.

 All utilties are provided by **BigQuery Routines (UDF or PROCEDER)**.
 You can use these routines out-of-the-box!